cw-Guo/chaos-mesh-live-examples/pod-chaos/step7.md

 buddy-list-deployment-6d756fb8cf-nlr5c   1/1     Running   1          27m
 ```

-And if you go back to the web application, you will find that the IPs are the same, which is different from the previous pod-kill eperiment.
+And if you go back to the web application, you will find that the IPs are the same because this container-kill experiment is on the container level, not the pod level, which is different from the pod-kill experiment.

 #### clear the experiment